15 things to do in Sousse, Tunisia

 12) Excursions from Sousse: Sfax

-Sfax lays on the Mediterranean Coast, and it is the second city of Tunisia, after Tunis.
+Sfax lies on the Mediterranean Coast, and it is the second city of Tunisia, after Tunis.
 Go check out the Republic Square, City Hall (which is now the Archaeological Museum), Museum Dar Jallouli (a typical 17th-century house of a wealthy trader), the main gate to the Medina – Bab Diwan – and the fortress (Kasbah).

 13) Excursions from Sousse: Multi-day desert tour